williato/MCW-Serverless-architecture/Hands-on-lab/HOL step-by-step - Serverless architecture.md

     d.
 Select your **Subscription** and **ServerlessArchitecture** resource group.

     e.
-For resource, select your recently created Event Grid.
+For resource, select the Event Grid Topic you created in Exercise 1, Task 3.

     f.
 For Event Types, select **Add Event Type**.